-CISQ has delivered an automated specification to measure and manage Technical Debt.
-Technical debt is a measure of software cost, effort, and risk due to defects remaining in code at release.
-Like financial debt, technical debt incurs interest over time in the form of extra effort and cost to maintain the software.
-Technical debt also represents the level of risk exposed to business due to the increased cost of ownership.
+CISQ has developed an automated specification to measure Technical Debt.
+Technical Debt is a measure of software cost, effort, and risk due to defects remaining in code at release.
+Like financial debt, Technical Debt incurs interest over time in the form of extra effort and cost to maintain the software.
+Technical Debt also represents the level of risk exposed to business due to the increased cost of ownership.

-The measure utilizes CISQ’s Automated Quality Characteristic Measures to quanitfy critical violations of good coding and architectural practice in the source code of software.
+The Technical Debt specification utilizes CISQ’s Automated Quality Characteristic Measures to measure the impact of critical violations of good coding and architectural practice in the source code of software.